Archive for August, 2013

 Monday, August 19th, 2013

-The Trustees are committed to providing a quality service to all the RISE clients and are agents of change in the care field, ready to meet the needs of a rapidly changing society regular basis.
-The current Trustees are Mo Smith, Ray Smith, Nick Oakes, Patience Siaw and Julia Przetakiewicz – a biography of each one is below.
+The Trustees are committed to providing a quality service to all the RISE clients and are agents of change in the care field, ready to meet the needs of a rapidly changing society.
+The current Trustees are Mo Smith, Ray Smith, Nick Oakes, David Trowbridge and Julia Przetakiewicz – a biography of each one is below.

 Ray Smith: Ray has also been involved in community work for many years and has retired from being self-employed in the car industry – which was and still is a great asset to Regenerate-RISE’s fleet of minibuses. ray_head Ray volunteers regularly for RISE by doing general handyman work around the Platt Mission.
-He has been involved in pastoral care and attends Hillsong Church in Guildford.
+He is now a Volunteer Driver for RISE Woking on three days a week.
+He has been involved in pastoral care and attends Welcome Church in Woking.
 His hobby is attending rally cross events and he too enjoys spending time with his very special grandchildren, Charlotte and Oscar.
 Ray has transformed one of our minibuses to be Dementia – friendly with a TV monitor, inside lights and colourful headrests.

 Nick Oakes joined the Board of Trustees early in 2017 and has a history in housing, benefits, support, skills project and budget management.
 He has been an advocate for the marginalised, youth and elderly and lives in Cobham, Surrey.
 His hobbies include travel, gardening, sport and helping others.
-He enjoys travelling to Spain on a regular basis and has been a Trustee of another charity that provides services for older people in the Cobham area.
+He enjoys travelling to Spain on a regular basis and has experience of being a Trustee of another charity that provided services for older people in the Cobham area.

-Julia Przetakiewicz is Canadian Polish and was an employee of Regenerate-RISE a year ago with various roles including Chief Operating Officer and Centre Manager.
+Julia Przetakiewicz is Canadian Polish and was initially an employee of Regenerate-RISE with various roles including Chief Operating Officer and Centre Manager.
+On resigning as an employee Julia became a Trustee with a great knowledge of how the organisation performed.
 Previous employment included conducting research for the International Business Leaders Forum in Hong Kong, Research Consultant and Workshop Facilitator for “Supply Chain Risk and Reputation – Business and Human Rights” roundtables working with Doughty Street Chambers, Beechwood International and Mazars.
 Julia has a MSc in Communications and Media and a BA in Modern European Studies.
 She speaks French, Polish, Spanish and is learning Mandarin.
 Her volunteer roles include being Advisor for Feeding Hong Kong and REDRESS Hong Kong and her hobbies are hiking, skiing, tennis, travel and the arts.

 training right